aesser11/windows-reimage-script/README.md

 [4] 3rd party software will download at the end with the default browser

 [6] Follow through with post setup manual steps in "Remaining Steps.txt" located on the Desktop

+## How to get the Windows N media pack update
+- The Media Feature Pack for Windows 10/11 N is available for download as an Optional Feature.
+Here’s how to install the Media Feature Pack:

+- On Windows 10 N: Select the Start button, then select Settings > Apps > Apps and Features > Optional features > Add a feature.
+Find the Media Feature Pack in the list of available optional features.

+- On Windows 11 N: Select the Start button, then select Settings > Apps > Optional features.
+Select View features next to Add an optional feature, and then select the Media Feature Pack in the list of available optional features.